-Eric Price begins his first season as the offensive coordinator for Tulane in 2012.
+Eric Price enters his third season as the offensive coordinator for Tulane in 2013.

-Price, 45, is no stranger to high octane offenses and is well versed with Conference USA schools following stints at UTEP (2004-07) and most recently at Memphis (2010-11).
-He brings 19 and half years of college and professional experience to the Green Wave offense when he was hired in 2012.
+Price, 46, is no stranger to high-octane offenses and is well versed with Conference USA schools following stops at UTEP (2004-07) and at Memphis (2010-11).
+He brought over 20 years of college and professional experience to the Green Wave offense when he was hired in 2012.

 Price has solid and lengthy experience both at the collegiate and professional level and owns an extensive background as an offensive coach on the collegiate level with stints of coaching wide receivers, running backs and quarterbacks, in addition to his experience as an offensive coordinator.